Thug Gov Offers "Thoughts and Prayers" As He Drives NRA Into Bankruptcy

 One of the NRA’s concerns is the state’s push against its Carry Guard insurance program, which is meant to protect gun owners from lawsuits when they fire their weapons in self-defense.

 The state is falsely claiming Carry Guard policies are illegal.
+They won’t allow gun owners to carry the insurance.
+They want gun owners exposed and liable no matter what.
+This was a scheme between the governor and the insurance overseers.

 “People go to jail for selling illegal products, so I have very little sympathy for them,” Cuomo said at an event.

 The NRA filed suit a month after Maria Vullo, the state’s top financial services regulator, sent a letter to banks and insurers following the Feb.14 mass shooting at a high school in Parkland, Fla., that left 17 dead and 17 wounded.